 * ISS accounts for about 11 percent of MSCI's revenue

-Oct 31 (Reuters) - Stock market index provider MSCI Inc said on Thursday that it is exploring a sale or other options for its influential and controversial governance unit, Institutional Shareholder Services Inc.
+Oct 31 (Reuters) - Stock market index provider MSCI Inc said on Thursday that it was exploring strategic options for its influential and controversial proxy advisory unit, Institutional Shareholder Services Inc.

-ISS of Rockville Maryland had already been through a series of owners before MSCI bought it in 2010.
+ISS had been through a series of owners before MSCI bought it in 2010.
 The unit accounted for about 11 percent of MSCI's total revenue of $258.2 million in the third quarter.

 ISS has more than 1,700 clients for its corporate governance services overall, well ahead of competitors like Glass, Lewis & Co of California.

-But as ISS has become better known, its work has drawn much criticism.
-Companies and trade groups like the U.S. Chamber of Commerce have questioned ISS's methodologies and periodic opposition to management on various high-profile matters.
+But ISS's services, like recommending how big investors should vote their proxies on corporate shareholder matters, have drawn much criticism in recent years.
+Companies and trade groups have questioned ISS's methodologies and periodic opposition to management on various high-profile matters.

 "I think every company that has owned/controlled ISS has found it a difficult proposition, especially if they also sell services/products to corporate issuers," said Edward Hauder, senior advisor of Chicago area executive-pay consulting company Exequity, via e-mail.